Animarlly/Animarlly/README.md

 - 🔭 I’m currently working on a Discord Bot

-- 🌱 I’m currently learning PHP, mySQL, HTML, JS and Python
+- 🌱 I’m currently learning mySQL and Python

 - 🤔 I’m looking for help with learning